-Everyone wants to purchase a house and buying home is considered the American dream.
-However, not everyone is ready to buy a house and here are some things you might want to give some consideration to as it pertains to whether not you should or should not buy a home.
+Everyone wants to purchase a house and buying a home is considered the American dream.
+However, not everyone is ready to buy a house, and here are some things you might want to give some consideration to as it pertains to whether not you should or should not buy a home.

 You don’t have a down payment:

 The reality of it is that you need to have a down payment.
 Ideally a down payment plus closing costs but at least the down payment.
 Not in all, but in most markets, you need to have at least $20,000 to play with.
 It depends on what area primary you need, if you’re looking in Sonoma County California you need at least $20,000 if not $25,000 or more to purchase a house.
-Wherein other markets you can get away with as little as $15,000 or maybe even less depending on the average price to down payment.
-Assistance programs that are out there contain higher interest rates, and that’s just getting financing that’s not to mention getting into contract on the house which offers a whole another host of challenges.
+Wherein other markets you can get away with as little as $15,000 or maybe even less depending on the average price of the down payment.
+Assistance programs that are out there contain higher interest rates, and that’s just getting financing that’s not to mention getting into a contract on the house which offers a whole other host of challenges.

 You’ve only been working a second job recently:

 Let’s say you work 2 jobs, if you don’t have a history of working 2 jobs simultaneously for the last 2 years that additional income cannot be counted.
 If you don’t need the additional income, it’s not a problem and your primary job income can be counted but a secondary job must have a 2-year simultaneous history showing that you can sustain dual incomes.